AlexsLemonade/scpca-downstream-analyses/README.md

 project_metadata="project-metadata/your-project-metadata.TSV"
 ```

+You can also use `snakemake --cores 1` to run the workflow as is, using the default values for the variables.

 ## Running the optional genes of interest analysis pipeline

 There is an optional genes of interest analysis pipeline in the `optional-goi-analysis` subdirectory of this repository.